Planning Your Park

 As with any big undertaking, it’s a good idea to bring people on board early in the process, and to find people who are passionate about the vision you will create for your project.
 Passion and knowledge can go hand in hand, and a big part of setting the vision for your projects is to get people excited about it!

-When you’re organizing your advisory committee, keep in mind the long term goals and purpose to developing urban parks and recreation areas in your community or region.
+When you’re organizing your advisory committee, keep in mind the long term goals and purpose of developing urban parks and recreation areas in your community or region.
 Consider how current and future projects will affect residents, businesses and cultural spaces in your community, and bring together these groups for consultation early on.

 Additional Resources